 One common complaint I'm getting calls about and seeing on social media groups are foggy pictures especially this during the early morning hours.
 I have even had customers wanting to return their cameras because of it.
 They were convinced it was the camera simply because all their camera's were not having the issue until I had them swap camera's between locations and the problem didn't follow the camera.

 So why is this?
 What is causing the camera lens cover to fog up.
 Moisture is forming on the lens cover much like your bathroom mirror when you take a shower.
 I'm not a meteorologist so I'm no expert on temps, humidity or dewpoints so I had to do some research on those three topics but basically it comes down to the temperature of the lens cover and the dew point.
-Dew point is the lowest temperature that water droplets will form.
-When the lens cover temperature drops below the dew point water droplets will form on it especially when there is no breeze to keep them from forming.
-If the Dew point is higher than the air temperature then the lens cover temperature can easily drop below that Dew point temperature and that is when the water droplets form causing a fogged lens cover and obviously foggy pictures.
+Dew point temperature is the that the cooling air must reach to get to 100% humidity.
+Once it cools below this point the air can't hold any more moisture and water droplets form as condensation.
+As the lens cover temperature cools it can drop below the dew point, water droplets will form on it especially when there is no breeze to keep them from forming.
 On days when dewpoints are lower the likelihood of moisture on the lens developing is lessened.

 What can we do about it?
 Unfortunately I have never found a 100% solution.
 I've tried many antifog products and none have eliminated it.
-One product I have tried with some succes is Cat Crap Antifog.
 While it didn't eliminate it all together it did reduce it and it seems to disappear faster.
+Below are 4 images from two cameras on two consecutive mornings mounted beside each other.
+Both are treated with anti-fog.
+The cameras are Stealthcam Revolver 360 Pro and a Reveal X 3.0.

 If you find moisture inside the camera then that is another issue and you should contact the camera brand support department.